verygoodmarketing/betterway-website/src/_pages/payments.md

 image: img/share/share.jpg
 ---

-We use PayPal to process online payments.
-You will be directed to the PayPal website to complete the payment process.
+We use Square to process online payments.
+You will be directed to the Square secure website to complete the payment process.